Contractor Doctor: Can I claim Statutory Maternity Pay from a contractor ltd company?

 “Contractors on maternity leave can pay themselves 90 per cent of average weekly earnings for the first six weeks,” explains Richards.
 “For the next 33 weeks, they can pay themselves the lower of either £123.06 a week, or 90% of average weekly earnings.”
 If there are any doubts, contractors can use HMRC’s SMP calculator to confirm the correct amounts to be paid.

-Richards points out that SMP counts as ‘earnings’, so income tax and NICs should be deducted as normal.
+Richards points out that maternity pay counts as ‘earnings’, so income tax and NICs should be deducted as normal.
 “Contractors should continue to run their PAYE as before, but paying themselves the statutory amount, and check with their accountant or payroll supplier if they are not sure what deductions they should be making.”

 In addition to payroll records, payments should be recorded on HMRC’s form SMP2 Statutory Maternity Pay record sheet.